How much & why you should tip?

 Note: 1 Climber 4 porter, 2 Climbers 7 porters, 3 Climbers 9 Porters, 4 Climbers 11 Porters and2 Ass.
 Guide.
 Climbers choosing treks with more or less should consider an average increase or decrease of $ 60 on their tipping budget

-Note: Climbers who find tipping well above their budget could consider donating hiking gear directly to the crew if they don’t plan on using them again
+Note: Climbers who find tipping well above their budget could consider donating hiking gear directly to the crew if they don’t plan on using it again

-Tipping Ceremony on Kilimanjaro on the last day (after summit) .
+Tipping Ceremony on Kilimanjaro on the last day (after the summit).

-Tipping will be done on last day of the trek in what is known as tipping ceremony
+Tipping will be done on the last day of the trek in what is known as a tipping ceremony

 The head Guide will assemble the entire staff to say a word of thanks.
 Tips can be made in US Dollars (USD) or Tanzanian Shillings (TSH).
 It is very important that US bills are not older than 2002, as they are not accepted in the country.